KazuCocoa/XCUITestExample/README.md

 # XCUITestExample

 This example is just a sample for demo in STAR.
-The sample application is cloned from sample of Appium.([here](https://github.com/appium/sample-code/tree/master/sample-code/apps/TestApp) is URL for it.)
+The sample application is cloned from sample of Appium.( The sample is [here](https://github.com/appium/sample-code/tree/master/sample-code/apps/TestApp))

 # What I do